simongeilfus/Cinder-ImGui/README.md

 https://github.com/ocornut/imgui/

 #####Namespace
-For ease of use I added a namespace alias for ImGui, feel free to not use it
+For ease of use I added a namespace alias for ImGui, feel free to disable it by defining CINDER_IMGUI_NO_NAMESPACE_ALIAS

 #####Initialization
 This is the most basic initialization: